darrena092/OneForAll/README.md

 ## Build instructions:

+### Install dependencies

+* sudo apt-get install libraspberrypi-dev raspberrypi-kernel-headers libpng-dev

+### Build

 * git clone --recursive https://github.com/withgallantry/OneForAll.git

 * make

 ## How to use it:

+* Install monitor script dependencies:
+  - Adafruit_ADS1x15
+  - uinput

-* Configure (edit) the monitor script accordingly to your hardware configuration
+* Configure (edit) the monitor script and config files accordingly to your hardware configuration.

-* sudo python monitor_evdev.py
+* sudo python monitor.py (or you can configure udev rules accordingly to avoid needing to run as root).